Python

 # `subscriber.undeclare()` will be called at the end of the block`

 In previous version, it was necessary to keep a variable in the scope for a subscriber/queryable declared with a callback.
-This constraint has been lifted, and it’s now possible to declare and forget an entity with a callback; in that case, the entity will keep living in background, until the session is closed.
+This constraint has been lifted, and it’s now possible to declare a “background” entity; this entity will keep living in background, having its callback executed until the session is closed.

 import zenoh